-2. What are the symptoms of COVID-19?
+3. What are the symptoms of COVID-19?

 Reported illnesses have ranged from people with mild symptoms to severely ill, requiring admission to the hospital, and death.
-Some people with COVID-19 never get symptoms.

 Symptoms of COVID-19 may include one or more of the following: fever, cough, shortness of breath or difficulty breathing, chills, fatigue, muscle or body aches, headache, sore throat, nausea or vomiting, diarrhea, congestion or runny nose, or new loss of taste or smell.
 This list of symptoms is not complete.
 Please talk to your medical provider about any of these or other symptoms that are severe or concern you.
-See ph.lacounty.gov/covidcare for more information about symptoms.

-3. What should I do if I have these symptoms?
+4. What should I do if I have these symptoms?

-If you get symptoms, talk to your healthcare provider and consider testing for COVID-19.
-Remain home and away from others if you are ill.
-If you have COVID-19, you should follow the Home Isolation Instructions (ph.lacounty.gov/covidisolation).
-These include staying home for at least 10 days from when your symptoms first appeared AND at least 1 day (24)
+If you get fever, cough, shortness of breath or difficulty breathing, or your provider tells you that you are likely to have COVID-19, you should follow the Home Isolation Instructions (ph.lacounty.gov/covidisolation).
+These include staying home for at least 10 days from when your symptoms first appeared AND at least 1 day (24 hours) after your fever has gone without the use of medications AND your symptoms (such as cough and shortness of breath) have improved.